trski/nebula-docs/README.md

 ## Routes

-The route documention omits the URL host property.
+The route documentation omits the URL host property.

 ### Users